-I just earned my Native Plant Studies certificate from the University of North Carolina Charlotte Botanical Gardens!
-(December 2011) You can, too!
+I earned my Native Plant Studies certificate from the University of North Carolina Charlotte Botanical Gardens in December of 2011 and you can, too!
 Find out about the program here.
 It was so much fun; great people, interesting courses, highly recommended.
 I took twice as many classes as required!
 They'll probably never get rid of me out there.

 So, who am I?
-Without getting into existential crisis over it, I'm a wife, mother, and homemaker whose (now grown) children have been known to ask, "Mom, why do you love plants so much?"
+Without getting into existential crisis over it, I'm Daricia, a wife, mother, and homemaker, whose (now grown) children have been known to ask, "Mom, why do you love plants so much?"

 I'm not sure I ever had a good answer for that, but I have noticed plants don't talk back!
 JC Raulston, the man with Chlorophyll in his Veins, said he loved plants because plants don't hurt you.
 That's as good a reason as I can come up with.
 I probably have chlorophyll in my veins, too.

 Once when my daughter was about four years old she fussed at her grandma for reaching into the car and throwing away a dried leaf lying on the dashboard, "No, Grammy!
 My mom can make potpourri with that!"
 I hadn't planned to do that, but in fact, it was a dried herb.
 When we got home, that's what we did.

 So, they've grown up with a plant geek mom, a fact that didn't much please them after about the age of four.
 Which brings me to why I write the blog: Because you DO love plants as much as I do!
 And you have gardens and houseplants that you love to talk about.
 Or maybe you just love to visit gardens or look at pictures from another part of the world and dream about them.
 Either way, welcome!